nuuuwan/news_lk3_data/README.md

 *2024-06-06 13:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/99702/sri-lanka-gives-preliminary-approval-to-musks-starlink) · `en`

-State Minister of Technology Kanaka Herath announced that the Telecommunication Regulatory Commission of Sri Lanka (TRCSL) has granted preliminary approval for the implementation of the “Starlink”, the satellite unit of Elon Musk’s SpaceX, to provide internet services in Sri Lanka.
+State Minister of Technology, Kanaka Herath, announced that the Telecommunications Regulatory Commission of Sri Lanka (TRCSL) has granted preliminary approval for ‘Starlink’ to provide satellite-based internet services in Sri Lanka.

-Accordingly, the approval is to be granted for “Starlink” to provide satellite-based internet services in Sri Lanka, following a formal public consultation process, the President’s Media Division (PMD) said.

-The details of the public consultation will be published tomorrow (07), according to the PMD.

-Sri Lanka fast-tracked the approval process after Musk met with President Ranil Wickremesinghe last month in Indonesia on the sidelines of the 10th World Water Forum.

-Musk and Wickremesinghe had discussed ways to expand internet connectivity in rural Sri Lanka and potential collaboration on renewable energy.
+The State Minister emphasized that a two-week period has been allocated for a formal public consultation process regarding the approval of this internet service.
+Following this period, the Telecommunications Regulatory Commission will take steps to implement the service in Sri Lanka.

+State Minister Kanaka Herath shared these remarks during a special media briefing held today (06) at the Presidential Media Centre (PMC).

+The minister emphasized that this initiative will deliver a fast internet service as well as to the education, research, tourism, fisheries, and agriculture sectors, while also providing global access via this internet facility.

 ...